f1ames/orchid3js/README.md

 tree.getDecision(sampleData);
 ```

-See demo for working, testable example and sample view class for drawing the tree!
+See our demo (http://krzton.com/orchid3js.html) for working, testable example and sample view class for drawing the tree!